National Association of Free Will Baptists

-The National Association of Free Will Baptists (NAFWB) is a national body of Free Will Baptist churches in the United States and Canada, organized on November 5, 1935 in Nashville, Tennessee.
-The Association traces its history in the United States through two different lines: one beginning in the South in 1727 (the "Palmer line") and another in the North in 1780 (the "Randall line").
-The "Palmer line," however, never developed as a formal denomination.
-It consisted of only about three churches in North Carolina.
-The NAFWB is the largest of the Free Will Baptist denominations.
+The National Association of Free Will Baptists (NAFWB) is a Christian denomination of Free Will Baptist churches in the United States and Canada, organized on November 5, 1935 in Nashville, Tennessee.
+The NAFWB traces its history in the United States through two different lines: one beginning in the South in 1727 (the "Palmer line") and another in the North in 1780 (the "Randall line").
+The denomination is the largest Free Will Baptist body.

 History

-In 1702, English General Baptists who had settled in the Province of Carolina requested help from the General Assembly in England.
-Though they did not receive the requested assistance, native Paul Palmer labored there about 25 years later, and founded the first "General" or "Free Will" Baptist church in Chowan County, North Carolina, in 1727.
+In 1702, English General Baptist settlers who had immigrated to the Province of Carolina requested help from the General Assembly in England.
+The General Assembly did not provide the request assistance, so the native minister Paul Palmer had to work there and in 1729 founded the first General Baptist church in North Carolina, in Chowan County, marking the beginning of the Free Will Baptists.

-The early Free Will Baptists in North Carolina followed the Standard Confession of Faith as their official creed, drafted up by the English General Baptists in 1660 and adopted by the General Assembly in 1663.
-Many of them held to general atonement but "personal predestination" or eternal security.
+The early General Baptists in North Carolina followed the Standard Confession of Faith and the Orthodox Creed as their official confessions of faith, drafted up by British General Baptists in the 17th century and adopted by their ecclesiastical bodies.
+They held to general atonement and "personal predestination" or eternal security.
 Palmer organized at least three churches in North Carolina.
-From one church in 1727, the fellowship grew to over 20 churches by 1755.
-After 1755, the churches began to decrease and many churches and members became Particular Baptists.
-By 1770, only four churches and four ministers remained of the General Baptist persuasion.
-By the end of the 18th century, these churches were being referred to as "Free Will Baptist."
-The churches in the "Palmer" line would again experience growth slowly in the 19th century.
-They organized various associations and conferences, and finally organized into the General Conference of Free Will Baptists in 1921.
-The problem with the history of Paul Palmer, however, stems from the fact that it is uncertain exactly what view of perseverance he actually held.
-In fact, some church historians think Palmer was Calvinist in his views, since early General Baptists weren't strictly Arminian.
+From one church in 1729, over 20 churches were established by 1755.
+After that year, the churches began to decrease and many churches and members became Particular Baptists.
+By 1770, only four churches and four ministers remained General Baptists.
+By the end of the 18th century, these churches were being referred to as "Free Will Baptists".
+In the 19th century, these churches again experienced a new growth, though slowly.
+They organized various bodies until they finally established the General Conference of Free Will Baptists in 1921.
+The problem with the history of Paul Palmer, however, stems from the fact that it is uncertain exactly what view of predestination and perseverance he held.
+In fact, some church historians think Palmer was Calvinistic in his views, since early General Baptists weren't strictly Arminians.
 Palmer had come from the Welsh Tract Baptist Church, which was openly Calvinist.